CJAlvaran/facerecognitionraspi4_tensorflowcontroller/README.md

 ---

-## License
+# License

-This project is intended for educational and research purposes.
+This project is intended for educational, academic, and research purposes.